Automated drafts

 • Create a subject line and preview text

-• Save the finished draft to History
+• Save the finished draft to Issues

 • Notify you when the draft is ready or when something needs attention